nick-orton/snpcc/README.md

 ## TODOs

+- Bug.
+Stream display doesn't refresh if changed by another device
 - Refactoring
   - better use of asyncio. (use run)  Does API need to be an object?
   - better initializations of Singletons.